Contact Us for a Free Consultation (213) 542-0979

 Will the New Los Angeles DA's Policies Hold Up?

-He's really put himself in a bad position here by promising all of these things, and now he's being attacked by his own deputies, judges who are not following the policies.
+He's really put himself in a bad position here by promising all of these things, and now he's being attacked by his deputies and judges who are not following the policies.

-I've even heard that many of the surrounding counties are joining this movement because all of the criminals from their perspective are now going to go into Los Angeles county.
+I've even heard that many of the surrounding counties are joining this movement because, from their perspective, all the criminals are now going to go to Los Angeles County.
 So, I really don't understand the logic behind their problem with the new policies.

-The bottom line is, it will be very interesting whether these new policies hold up from a criminal defense standpoint.
+The bottom line is that it will be very interesting to see whether these new policies hold up from a criminal defense standpoint.

 Having practiced in the Los Angeles area now for the past almost 30 years, it certainly is a change that will shift the pendulum if it can hold up to the other side.